iot-home-control/system-backend/readme.md

 We have rules and timers.
 Rules are functions which are called when either
 - a timer expires (see later),
 - a thing specified as rule trigger changes state
 - another event happens, such as button presses or scene changes.

-A function becomes a rule if it has the `@rule` decorator.
+A rule is a function with the `@rule` decorator applied.
 The rule decorator take a rule identifier as the first argument.
 Please note that rule identifiers must be unique.
 The decorator also takes any number of `Thing` descriptor objects as positional arguments after the identifier.
 All keyword arguments are also passed to the called function.
 Please also note that the `Thing` descriptor object for rules is different from the `Thing` objects that are stored in the database, they must be resolved first into the latter.